Table of Contents

 Spilia Beach

-Sunset Watching from Mikro Chorio
+Sunset from Mikro Chorio

-Swimming at Poros Beach
+Poros Beach & Snorkelling

-A 25-minute walk south of port leads to this pebble beach with incredibly clear water and natural shade from tamarisk trees.
-Local families sometimes picnic here on weekends, but weekdays often mean complete solitude.
+A 25-minute walk south of port to a pebble beach with clear water and natural shade from tamarisk trees.
+The snorkelling is excellent ā rocky patches just offshore hide colourful fish and the occasional octopus.
+Weekdays often mean total solitude.

 Where to Eat & Drink

 Glaros Taverna serves the freshest fish on the island, caught daily by the owner's brother.
 Their grilled octopus is exceptional, and portions are generous enough to share.
-Expect €15-20 per person for a full meal with wine.
+Expect ā¬15-20 per person for a full meal with wine.
 Open dinner only during summer.

 Maria's Taverna by the port specializes in traditional Greek dishes using local ingredients.
 The moussaka tastes like your Greek grandmother made it, assuming she was an excellent cook.
-Lunch and dinner, €12-18 per person.
+Lunch and dinner, ā¬12-18 per person.

-Kafeneio at Post Office provides simple breakfast—Greek coffee, fresh bread, local honey, and homemade jam.
-The social atmosphere makes this the best place to start each day. €3-5 per person.
+Kafeneio at Post Office provides simple breakfastāGreek coffee, fresh bread, local honey, and homemade jam.
+The social atmosphere makes this the best place to start each day. ā¬3-5 per person.

-For cooking at home, one small shop near the port stocks basics—bread, cheese, canned goods, and whatever fresh produce the weekly supply boat brings.
+For cooking at home, one small shop near the port stocks basicsābread, cheese, canned goods, and whatever fresh produce the weekly supply boat brings.
 Prices run about 20% higher than mainland Greece, but quality is good.

 Local specialties include wild greens (horta), goat cheese, and excellent olive oil.
-Ask Maria about purchasing directly from producers—she connects visitors with local families selling traditional products.
+Ask Maria about purchasing directly from producersāshe connects visitors with local families selling traditional products.

 Getting Around Agathonisi